top of page

 Australia

-Australia has introduced laws that explicitly recognise long-term domestic abuse as a factor in self-defense cases, meaning women are less likely to be convicted of murder when there is clear evidence of sustained abuse.
+Australia has introduced laws that explicitly recognise long-term domestic abuse as a factor in self-defence cases, meaning women are less likely to be convicted of murder when there is clear evidence of sustained abuse.

 Canada